apigee-labs/rapier/README.md

     }
 ```

-If you want to see the generated OAS document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-with-self.yaml)
+If you want to see the generated OpenAPI Specification document for this API specification, [it is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-todo-list-with-self.yaml)

 ### Dog Tracker

 Another popular API example is the 'Dog Tracker' example.
 The Rapier spec for it [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/dog-tracker.yaml).
 It shows a more complete example using the techniques we have already seen.
-The generated OAS document for this API specification [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-dog-tracker.yaml)
+The generated OpenAPI Specification document for this API specification [is here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-dog-tracker.yaml)

 ### Property Tracker

 The next example shows a more complex set of relationships.
 In this example, a Dog can be owned by a Person or an Institution and People and Institutions can own Bicycles as well as Dogs.
 The [source for this example is here](https://github.com/apigee-labs/rapier/blob/master/util/test/property-tracker.yaml).
-This example strains the expressive power of OAS - you can see a generated [OAS document here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-property-tracker.yaml).
+This example strains the expressive power of OpenAPI Specification - you can see a generated [OpenAPI Specification document here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-property-tracker.yaml).

 ### Spec Repo

 Not every resource has structured content that can be expressed as JSON.
 Even for resources whose content can be expressed as JSON, there is sometimes a requirement to preserve the exact document format, character-by-character.
 Resources with this characteristic must be updated with PUT instead of PATCH, and their properties must be stored outside of the resource content.
 [This sample](https://github.com/apigee-labs/rapier/blob/master/util/test/spec-hub.yaml)
 shows an example of how this case can be handled in Rapier.
-Here is the [corresponding generated OAS document](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-spec-hub.yaml).
+Here is the [corresponding generated OpenAPI Specification document](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-spec-hub.yaml).
 The SpecHub API includes some 'internal' URL tamplates that are used in the implementation but are not part of the API.
-The Rapier OAS generator supports a -i command-line option that allows the implementation
+The Rapier OpenAPI Specification generator supports a -i command-line option that allows the implementation
 view of the API to be generated instead of the client view.
 It can be found [here](https://github.com/apigee-labs/rapier/blob/master/util/test/gen_openapispec/openapispec-spec-hub-with-impl.yaml).

 ## <a name="navigating"></a>Navigating the Repository